palak2805/Code-Crafter-Hangman-Game-/README.md

 4.Clearer Instructions : Add more instructions to guide the user, especially if they are unfamiliar with the rules of Hangman.

+Version 1.3:

+in this version the main thing regarding the warning option you added (messagebox.showwarning), it's a good practice to provide feedback to the user when they make invalid inputs or perform actions that are not allowed.
+Warnings help guide the user in the right direction and improve the overall user experience of the application.

+Overall, your code is well-written and provides an enjoyable Hangman game experience for users.